-Human Factors and Usability Validation Report: Why You (& the FDA) Need a Good One
+Human Factors and Usability Summary Report: Why You (& the FDA) Need a Good One

 The last thing a medical device manufacturer wants to receive in response to their FDA filing is a “request for additional information.”
 It’s usually not a deal killer, but at the very least it’s going to delay the approval process and ultimately your product launch.

 Delays mean substantial, increased development costs outside of planned budgets.
 Also the hard-to-calculate impact of missed sales opportunities and revenue.